 While taking your placement at home provides you with a familiar healthcare system, familiar proceedures, and a familiar culture, placing yourself in the midst of an unfamiliar country and learning from the ground up is one of the best things you can do for yourself and your future in healthcare.
 Here's why.

-1. IT LOOKS GREAT ON YOUR CV
+1. IT LOOKS GREAT ON YOUR CV or resume

 Nothing says ‘employ me’ like a CV brimming with overseas experience in your specific field.
 Potential employers will see you’ve willingly put yourself in an environment where the rate you’ll learn and gain experience far exceeds that of staying in a familiar healthcare system.
 They’ll be thinking ‘resourceful, resilient, and determined’ without you having to shout the buzzwords yourself.